Hunde für Anfänger:innen | Teil 2 – Welche Hunderasse passt zu mir?

 2. Living conditions

 Another important factor when choosing a dog is your living situation.
-Do you live in a small apartment in the city or on a large property in the country?
+Do you live in a small apartment in the city or on a large property in the countryside?
 The size of your living space and the availability of outdoor space will determine which dog is best suited to you.

-City apartment
+city apartment

 Rural property